Resources

 Jump Tag Icon

-The amount of sleep we need varies depending on our age, lifestyle, and other factors.
+The amount of sleep we need varies depending on age, lifestyle, and other factors.
 Here's a table that highlights the recommended amount of sleep for different age groups.

 Age